openclimatefix/ocf-template/README.md

 **For a Python project:**

-Modify the `pyproject.toml`
+1. Modify the `pyproject.toml` file, updating the name, description, authors, and dependencies as needed.
-file, updating the name, description, authors, and dependencies as needed.
+2. Update the name of the package from `ocf_template` to your package name.
-Install the project in editable mode (in a new virtual environment!) with `pip install -e .`.
+3. Install the project in editable mode (in a new virtual environment!) with `pip install -e .`.

 Also, importantly, update this README!